What Are Expanded Noun Phrases

 4. Vary your sentence structure: Use a range of modifiers to create different types of expanded noun phrases, keeping your writing engaging.

-5. Proofread carefully: Ensure that your grammar and punctuation are accurate to avoid ambiguity.
+5. Proofread carefully: see to it that your grammar and punctuation are accurate to avoid ambiguity.

 Frequently Asked Questions (FAQ)